Why Microservices are Important

 Always create a separate build for each microservice so it can pull component files at appropriate requisition levels.
 While your microservices may end up pulling in similar file sets at different revision levels, it ensures that introducing new microservices is easy and doesn’t jeopardize the larger system.

-Certainly, microservices give development teams unparalleled agility and flexibility, allowing users to deliver updates and changes without the need to rebuild and relaunch an entire application constantly.
-But the reality is that managing multiple microservices — each which must communicate and work with other microservices to complete processes — is necessary to make the most of your investment.
+Certainly, microservices give development teams unparalleled agility, allowing users to deliver updates without the need to rebuild and relaunch an entire application constantly.
+But the reality is that managing multiple microservices — each communicating with other microservices to complete processes — is necessary to make the most of your investment.

 There are many benefits to using a workflow engine to manage microservices: